The scale of the crisis

 MCCSS Minister · Progressive Conservative

-Directly responsible for the Ontario Autism Program.
-Controls OAP policy design, budget requests, and service delivery standards.
-The OAP waitlist is this minister's file.
+Has portfolio responsibility for the Ontario Autism Program, including OAP policy design, budget requests, and service delivery standards.

 Deputy Minister, Children, Community and Social Services · Civil Service